aylestoneallotments/www.aylestoneallotments.co.uk/about/how-to-join.md

 We hold a variety of social events and competitions throughout the year, as well as taster events for those who are interested in taking a look around the site.

 {% include box.html title="Find out more" text="Plots usually become available in October.
-For more information about joining, please our Secretary." url="/contact" buttontext="Contact us" class="box-green" %}
+For more information about joining, please contact our Secretary." url="/contact" buttontext="Contact us" class="box-green" %}